-It is time for a real taste of the highlands as we head north to Glen Coe.
+It is time for a real taste of the highlands as we head north to Glen Coe for the next stage of your 7-day Scotland Itinerary.
 However, before you leave Lomond make sure you stop at Loch Lomond Shores to pick up some presents and then visit the small village of Luss with its quaint cottages and waterside setting before joining the A82 north via Crianlarich and Tyndrum.
-Stop at either the very quirky Drovers Inn or the Green Welly Stop for a coffee break before you drive the most spectacular part of this road trip.
-Let’s go to Glen Coe!

 Day 3 / Itinerary

 - Loch Lomond to Fort William Driving time – 1.45 minutes

 - Where to stay in Fort William*